csReynaB/HCC-MUW/README.md

 ## Citation

+If you use the code or data in this repository, please cite the archived release:

+> Reyna-Blanco, C. S. (2026). *csReynaB/HCC-MUW: HCC-MUW* (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.22656008

-If you use this repository, please cite the associated manuscript.
-The complete journal citation and DOI will be added once the article is published.
+Please also cite the associated manuscript.
+Its complete journal citation will be added once the article is published.

 Software-specific citation metadata for `phipml` and `phipsurv` are provided in the corresponding `CITATION.cff` files.